mongodb/leafygreen-ui/packages/typography/README.md

 | ----------------- | ------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------- |
 | `arrowAppearance` | `'hover' | 'persist' | 'none'` | Displays a right arrow adjacent to the anchor tag.
 When set to `persist` the arrow will always be present.
 When set to `hover`, the arrow will only appear when hovering over the arrow. | `none`  |

-_Note:_ If the current host name is different from the host of the destination URL, we will add provide the "\_blank" value for the `target` prop.
+_Note:_ If the current host name is different from the host of the destination URL, we will provide the "\_blank" value for the `target` prop.
 When the target is set to open in a new tab, we render an icon as a visual affordance.